 How to know if you’re at risk of student loan tax offset

-Before your tax offset begins, the government must inform you.
-You’ll receive notice 65 days before the tax offset starts.
-However, the government only needs to send you one notice, which will be sent to your last known address.
+Before your tax offset begins, the government must inform you with a notice of offset.
+Through the IRS or Treasury Department, you’ll receive notice 65 days before the tax offset starts.
+However, the government only needs to send you one notice, which will be sent to your last previous known address.
 The notice should tell you exactly how much you owe and your rights.

 If you’re in default, you can enter a repayment agreement.
 And if you shouldn’t be in tax offset, you’ll need to take the proper steps to make it right.